droidsolutions/amqp-ts/README.md

 ### Logging

 The last argument of the `Connection` constructor takes a logger factory function.
 If you specify it, the function should return a logger that matches the `SimpleLogger` interface.
-This type is heavily inspired by the style of [Pino](https://github.com/pinojs/pino), but you can write a wrapper for any logger you'd like.
-It should support `%s`, `%d` and `%o` transformation, as they are used for internal log messages.
+This type is heavily inspired by the style of [Pino](https://github.com/pinojs/pino), but you can write a wrapper for any logger you like.
+It should support `%s`, `%d` and `%o` string interpolation, as they are used for internal log messages.

 If you do not specify a logger factory, no logs are emitted.